IVPLaboratory/JFD3/README.md

 ## 🔗 Citation
-If you find our work useful for your research, please consider citing our paper.
+If you find our work and our dataset IRBlurUAV useful for your research, please consider citing our paper.
 Thank you!
 ```
 @inproceedings{2026AAAI_JFD3,
   title     = {Blur-Robust Detection via Feature Restoration: An End-to-End Framework for Prior-Guided Infrared UAV Target Detection},